javajox/pet-projects-specs/console-calculator.md

 In order to add two integers the user will invoke "add" operation by pressing '**a**' key.
 The system will ask for the first and second operand.
 After having both operands the system will perform "addition" on integers.

-### Substract two integers
+### Subtract two integers

-In order to substract two integers the user will invoke "substract" operation by pressing '**d**' key.
+In order to subtract two integers the user will invoke "subtract" operation by pressing '**d**' key.
 The system will ask for the first and second operand.
 The first operand will pe *op1* and second one *op2*.
-After having both operands the system will substract *op2* from *op1*.
+After having both operands the system will subtract *op2* from *op1*.

 ### Multiply two integers